muggezifter/toolbox/README.md

+A basic console command I wrote for a job application.

 ``` php toolbox csv:table [--options] <filename.csv>``` print the contents of *filename.csv* to the console as a table.
 options:
 ``` --headers ``` first row has column headers